Value For Money in The Three Valleys

 Courchevel 1850 - Restaurant 9,90 around the corner from the Ski Bus stop.
 Excellent value with the Plat du Jour STILL €9.90, a set 3 course menu for €15 and bottles of Côtes du Rhône for €16.

-Meanwhile opposite, the former L’arc en Ciel restaurant (which was L’Eterlou before that)- which also did excellent Pizzas – will be another branch of Copiña (part of the European Pubs group which lost both Jack’s Bar and Evolution at the end of last Winter) doing cocktails and Tapas.
+Meanwhile opposite, the former L’arc en Ciel restaurant (which was L’Eterlou before that)- which also did excellent Pizzas – is now another branch of Copiña (part of the European Pubs group which lost both Jack’s Bar and Evolution at the end of 2018 - but Jack’s is back for 2020) doing cocktails and Tapas.

 Courchevel 1650 - The snack hut with tables outside down from the Bel Air towards Petite Boss piste which does a lot of cheese...
 Great value sandwiches.